luisf11/Node-Todo/README.md

 5. Open the project

-On the port you choose to configure on the env Example:
+On the port you choose to configure on the process.env.

+Example:

 	[http://localhost:8080/](http://localhost:8080/)